h4ck3rk3y/Jasoos/README.md

-The API accepts post requests with 'url' set to a GitHub repository it returns an object that contains an id which you will use to query the result of the analsis
+The API accepts post requests with 'url' set to a GitHub repository it returns an object that contains an id which you will use to query the result of the analysis

 - ec2-52-210-224-160.eu-west-1.compute.amazonaws.com/api/result/:id